 Invoice email templates will help you get a response and payment from clients but there are a few other best practices you should follow when sending an invoice via email.

 - Add the invoice to your email as an attachment rather than including it in the body of the email.
+An invoice attachment will ensure easy record keeping for your customer and maintain the desired formatting of the invoice.

 - Keep a record of your outstanding and paid invoices for tax and payment tracking purposes.